For Slow-Cooker Fiesta Pulled Pork, season a Boston butt with spice rub, cook in a slow-cooker along with salsa and shred for zesty pulled pork.

 I admire the dedication and tenacity of pit bosses everywhere and gladly buy their products and give them a shout out whenever I can.

 The best thing about this recipe, second only to the flavor, is the easy factor.
 You make up a rub with a few basic ingredients, slap it all over the pork roast, plop the thing into a slow-cooker and add salsa.
-Then you forget all day.
+Then you forget it all day.
 When it’s done, you simply pull it out of the slow-cooker, shred it and add back some of the cooking liquid.

 In case you didn’t know, Boston butt is the same thing as pork shoulder or pork butt.
 It’s confusing.
 I don’t know who came up with those names for the same cut of meat.
 Obviously, it was someone who wanted to play with our minds.
 Who gives those kind of people such power?